 Wood stoves are still used by 30 – 60% of homes in hundreds of rural and suburban counties around the country.
 Yet, the technology revolution that has swept household appliances in the last 20 years has by-passed wood stove technology.

-Teams in the 2018 stove challenge will be competing for up to $50,000 in prizes.
+Teams in the 2018 stove challenge will be competing for very modest cash prizes.
 The teams and exhibitors will also have a chance to showcase new technology on the National Mall just blocks away from the Department of Energy, the US Department of Agriculture and the Environmental Protection Agency.

 "This is a chance for students, back yard inventors, and wood stove manufacturers to re-invent this age-old technology for today’s environmentally conscious and time-conscious consumer," said John Ackerly, founder of the Wood Stove Competition and President of the Alliance for Green Heat.
 "An affordable, smart wood stove is achievable and could help millions of families reduce their reliance on gas and oil while significantly reducing pollution," Ackerly added.

 "This is the first Wood Stove Challenge to promote wood stoves that generate electricity to power everything from a cell phone to part of a small home or electric vehicle.
 Thermoelectric wood stoves, when integrated with solar PV systems and home batteries like the TESLA Powerwall, have the potential to make solar energy more affordable, reduce air pollution, and pave the way for a more sustainable energy future, "according to Ken Adler, Senior Technology Advisor at the Alliance for Green Heat and formerly with the U.S. EPA.